Ilmainen toimitus yli 100 euron tilauksille - Tuotteiden toimitukset Suomesta - Viiveitä johtuen kuljetuslakosta

 Dry air as the cause of dry skin

-If you wake up with a feeling of dryness and irritation in your throat in the morning, the air in your bedroom is likely too dry.
 Sinus problems are another common symptom, resulting in snoring and a sleepless night for your partner.
 These symptoms are not only annoying but also unhealthy in the long run.

-The answer is no. Babies and young children are even more vulnerable to these issues.
+Yes, babies and young children are even more vulnerable to these issues.
 Their airwaves are smaller, so they get blocked more efficiently, potentially resulting in nosebleeds.
 Extra attention should be paid to the environment if younger children are living in the house.

 Is your furniture protected against dryness?